ncatlab/nlab-content/pages/329.md

 * A strict 2-category is the same as a [[strict omega-category]] which is trivial in degree $n \geq 3$.

 * This is to be contrasted with a _weak 2-category_ called a [[bicategory]].
-In a strict 2-category composition of 1-morphisms is strictly associative and comoposition with [[identity]] morphisms strictly satisfies the required identity law.
+In a strict 2-category composition of 1-morphisms is strictly associative and comoposition with [[identity morphism]]s strictly satisfies the required identity law.
 In a weak 2-category these laws may hold only up to coherent 2-morphisms.